ElleZWQ/ElleZWQ.github.io/_pages/about.md

 ✉️ Welcome to contact me for any discussion and cooperation!

-💻 Currently, I am actively seeking a Postdoctoral position where I can further advance my research!
-If you have or know of any opportunities, I would like to hear from you!
+💻 I am currently seeking a Postdoctoral position to further advance my research.
+If you happen to be aware of any relevant opportunities, I would be very grateful if you could let me know.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=xhd94DIAAAAJ&hl=zh-CN'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=xhd94DIAAAAJ&hl=zh-CN'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->